koyexes/andela-bootcamp-projects/README.md

 # ANDELA BOOTCAMP PROJECTS
+## BOOTCAMP PROJECT DAY 2
+### WEATHER API

+This application implements a logic that gives the weather information of a place by making use of the darksky public weather api.
+This api takes two parameters which are the **latitude and longitude** of the place.

+##BOOTCAMP PROJECT DAY 1
 ###OBJECT ORIENTED PROGRAMMING ###

  This implements the object oriented paradigm.
 In this project Animal was used to model a class for different types of animal.